Danny-Dasilva/Google_Coral_Flask/README.md

 ### Additional

-theres a while loop for the gstreamer thread so in order to stop the program you need to spam
+theres a while loop for the gstreamer thread so in order to stop the program you need to press
 <kbd>CTRL</kbd>+<kbd>C</kbd> until it stops

 or press <kbd>CTRL</kbd>+<kbd>\